ccnmagnoo/chilean-territory-code/readme.md

 A Node.js package for checking territorial names and codes using the Levenshtein distance algorithm. [github source code](https://github.com/ccnmagnoo/chilean-territory-code)

-> only valid for Chilean territory, and always returns the closest value
+> only valid for Chilean territory, and always returns the closest value, without
+> exception

 ## Installation